bitsandbooks/py-mnemonic/README.md

 ## Usage

-For ease of use, it is recommended to symlink `pick.py` as `pick` to a folder on your `$PATH`.
+For ease of use, it is recommended to symlink `mnemonic.py` as something like `mnemonic` into a folder on your `$PATH`.
 You can do this by entering the following at a shell prompt:

-    $ chmod u+x /path/to/py-mnemonic/pick.py
+    $ chmod u+x /path/to/py-mnemonic/mnemonic.py
-    $ ln -s /path/to/py-mnemonic/pick.py /usr/local/bin/pick
+    $ ln -s /path/to/py-mnemonic/mnemonic.py /usr/local/bin/mnemonic

-You can use the command with the following options:
+## Options

 - `-w N`, `--words=N `: Number of words to use (1..20) in generating the passphrase.
 If omitted, defaults to a single word.
 - `-l m`, `--letter=m`: Require all chosen words to start with the letter `m`, or other (case-insensitive) letter.